-It’s clear from this quote that Lee’s coworkers were a captive audience to his bid to parlay his scant knowledge of martial arts and knowledge of showmanship into a career as an action star, but it seems they were not fans.
+Those who worked with Lee were a captive audience to his bid to parlay his showmanship and scant knowledge of martial arts into a career as an action star, but it seems they were not fans.

-At Jun Fan Gung Fu, he emphasized exhibitions and demos, in which he and his students often performed.
-His purpose was to get noticed—not necessarily to get more students for his kwoon (館—Cantonese for a kung fu school; 馆, guan in Mandarin), but more for the purpose of gaining notoriety—press mentions, photographs, whatever could help him with his real goal.
-Indeed, it was during one such demonstration at a local high school that he met his future wife.
+At Jun Fan Gung Fu (振藩武術; lit.
+“Bruce Lee Kung Fu”), he emphasized exhibitions and demos, in which he and his students often performed.
+His purpose was to get noticed—not necessarily to get more students for his kwoon (館—Cantonese for a kung fu school; 馆, guan in Mandarin), but more to gain notoriety—press mentions, photographs, whatever could help him with his real goal.
+Indeed, it was during one such demonstration at a local high school he met his future wife.
 That his sights were set on forging a new acting career is evidenced by his concurrently majoring in drama at the University of Washington.
-That he majored in philosophy is yet another lie.
+That he majored in philosophy is yet another myth.

-It’s no accident that Lee was discovered at Ed Parker’s tournament; first of all, Lee and a few of his kwoon buddies had been running up and down the Coast like a kung-fu garageband.
+It’s no accident Lee was discovered at Ed Parker’s tournament; first, Lee and a few of his kwoon buddies had been running up and down the Coast like a kung-fu garage band.
 Second, Lee and Parker—though the latter initially disliked Lee as a showoff—turned out to be kindred spirits.
 Never intending to compete, Lee was instead Parker’s special guest.
-Though Lee’s heirs have tried since to change the narrative, in a 1971 interview, he’s pretty clear about his level of dedication to the martial arts:³
+Though Lee’s heirs have tried since to change the narrative, in a 1971 interview, he’s pretty clear about his level of dedication to the martial arts:⁴

 Just about the time I discovered that I didn’t really want to teach self-defence for the rest of my life, I went to the Long Beach International Karate Tournament and got myself discovered by Hollywood.

-One of Lee’s original students, Leroy Garcia, also confirms this:⁴
+One of Lee’s original students, Leroy Garcia, also confirms this:⁵

 [O]nce he found, “God, I can make money doing this”, all the original people [in Lee’s school] just dropped out.
 Looking back on it, Bruce always had an agenda—he was a product now, not a friend and a teacher.